ahgroup/DSAIDE/README.md

 ## Getting Started

-For a quick introduction to the package and step-by-step instructions on getting started, [see this package tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html).
+For a quick introduction to the package and step-by-step instructions on getting started, [see the package tutorial (vignette)](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html).

 ## Further information